dmelgarm/Kalman/readme.txt

 Diego Melgar, 01/2013

-The zip file contains two main m-files, kalmand() is a simple forward Kalman filter and kalmans() is a forward filter plus a smoother.
-Just copy the zip file into your matlab path and unpackage.
+This repository  contains two main m-files, kalmand() is a simple forward Kalman filter and kalmans() is a forward filter plus a smoother.
+Just download the files into your matlab path.

 For information on the inner workings of the filter or if you use the algorithm please reference: